robjustice/Problock3/README.md

 # Problock3
 A SOS Driver for Prodos block mode cards.

 This SOS block driver interfaces with Apple cards that use the Prodos block mode compatible firmware.
 The idea came about after I purchased a Booti card and was looking to use this in my Apple ///.
-I had some discussions with the designers about they wondered about using the block mode interface, but thought the screenholes would be an issue.
+I had some discussions with the designers and they wondered about using the block mode interface.
+We thought the screenholes would be an issue.
 The Apple /// uses these for font loading and does not allow them for card firmware use.

 ## Details
-This driver does the following to try and setup an environment for the card fimrware to allow it to work without interfering with SOS.
+This driver does the following to try and setup an environment for the card firmware to allow it to work without interfering with SOS.
 Before calling the firmware on the card:
 - saves the screenholes and loads in the card firmware ones (current slot and slot0)
 - save zeropage $20-$4f